arlotito/my-simple-bash-ca/README.md

 chmod +x *.sh
 ```

-Create your certs.
+Customize ./scripts/*.openssl.cnf files as needed or keep default values.

+You can now create your certs.
 As an example, to create certs as per the diagram above:
 ```bash
 cd
 sudo ./create_root.sh